Eagle Squadrons: Formation and evolution

 When informed of the attack on Pearl Harbor, most of the Eagle Squadron pilots wanted to immediately join the fight against Imperial Japan.
 Representatives from 71 and 121 Squadrons went to the American embassy in London and offered their services to the United States.
 The pilots from 71 Squadron decided they wanted to go to Singapore to fight the Japanese and a proposal was put to RAF Fighter Command, but it was turned down.

-On 29 September 1942, the three squadrons were officially transferred from the RAF to the Eighth Air Force of the United States Army Air Forces, with the American pilots becoming officers in the USAAF.
+On 29 September 1942, the three squadrons were transferred from the RAF to the Eighth Air Force of the United States Army Air Forces, with the American pilots becoming officers in the USAAF.
 The Eagle pilots had earned 12 Distinguished Flying Crosses and one Distinguished Service Order.
 Only four of the 34 original Eagle pilots were still present when the squadrons joined the USAAF.
-Typical were the fates of the eight original pilots in the third squadron: Four died during training, one was disqualified, two died in combat, and one became a prisoner of war.
+Typical were the fates of the eight original pilots in the third squadron: four died during training, one was disqualified, two died in combat, and one became a prisoner of war.
 About 100 Eagle pilots had been killed, were missing or were prisoners.

-Negotiations regarding the transfer between the Eagle Squadrons, the USAAF and the RAF had to resolve a number of issues.
-The RAF wanted some compensation for losing three front-line squadrons in which they had heavily invested.
+Negotiations regarding the transfer between the Eagle Squadrons, the USAAF and the RAF had to resolve a number of matters.
+The RAF wanted some compensation for losing three front-line squadrons.
 Determining what rank each pilot would assume in the USAAF also had to be negotiated, with most being given a rank equivalent to their RAF rank.
 For example, a flight lieutenant became a USAAF captain, while a wing commander became a lieutenant colonel.
 None of the Eagle Squadron pilots had previously served in the USAAF and did not have US pilot wings.
 As such, it was decided that they be awarded USAAF pilot wings upon their transfer.
 Due to their insistence, the Eagle Squadron pilots who transferred to the USAAF 4th Fighter Group were permitted to retain their RAF wings, reduced in size, on the opposite side of their uniform to their new USAAF pilots wings.

 Major General Carl Spaatz, head of the USAAF in Europe, wanted to spread the experience of the Eagles amongst various new US fighter squadrons, but the pilots of the three Eagle Squadrons wanted to stay together.
-The 71, 121, and 133 Squadrons were renamed by the USAAF as the 334th, 335th and 336th and transferred as complete units, retaining their Spitfires until P-47 Thunderbolts became available in January 1943.
+71, 121, and 133 Squadrons were renamed by the USAAF as the 334th, 335th and 336th and transferred as complete units, retaining their Spitfires until P-47 Thunderbolts became available in January 1943.
 The 4th Fighter Group flew Spitfires until its conversion to P-47s was completed in April 1943.
 All three units had switched to the P-51 Mustang by the second half of March 1944.
 The 4th Fighter Wing, along with the 334th, 335th and 336th Fighter Squadrons, exist today as F-15E Strike Eagle units at Seymour Johnson Air Force Base in Goldsboro, North Carolina and are part of the Fifteenth Air Force.